Abdul Qadir Patel: Political career

 Patel entered politics as a member of the 10th Provincial Assembly of Sindh on 18 October 1993 during the by-election for constituency PS-86 Karachi (Lyari Town) he defeated Ali Mohammad Hingoro who was then member provincial assembly of Sindh however in election for 11th Provincial Assembly of Sindh he was succeeded by Muhammad Farooq Awan from constituency of PS 86.
 Later he was elected to the 13th National Assembly of Pakistan in February 2008 for the NA-239 (Karachi-I) Kemari Town seat in the general election on a Pakistan Peoples Party ticket after defeating then member National Assembly Hakim Qari Gul Rahman of Muttahida Majlis-e-Amal.

 He had been associated with different departments and ministries within the Government of Pakistan such as the Department of Ports and Shipping, Foreign Affairs, Railways, and Labour.
 He serves as a member of the National Assembly of Pakistan as well as Chairman of the Standing Committee on the Interior.
 On 3 June 2012 he was appointed as President of the Karachi division of the Pakistan Peoples Party and as political adviser to President Asif Ali Zardari.

 In March 2015, PPP suspended Patel from his position as Karachi Division president for breaching party discipline.

 He secured 35076 votes from newly established NA-248 (Karachi West-I) constituency in 2018 General elections in Pakistan representing Pakistan Peoples Party and defeated Sardar Aziz of Pakistan Tehreek-e-Insaf by a narrow margin.
 He became member of 15th National Assembly of Pakistan on 13 August 2018.
-He was re-elected as Member National Assembly of Pakistan in 2024 Pakistani general election from the newly formed constituency NA-243 (Karachi Keamari-II) and took oath on February 2024.
+He was re-elected as Member National Assembly of Pakistan in 2024 Pakistani general election from the newly formed constituency NA-243 (Karachi Keamari-II) and took oath in February 2024.

 Patel took oath as federal Minister for Ministry of National Health Services, Regulation and Coordination 19 April 2022 in newly formed Shehbaz Sharif federal cabinet that was formed following the success of the no-confidence motion against Imran Khan.